 Vested believes the external recruiting model is broken.
 We see an opportunity to do things better.
 By leveraging technology and operational efficiencies, Vested significantly reduces the cost associated with agency recruiting while provide a-la-carte services, full transparency branded jobs, and a suite of assessments.

 A lot has changed in the world of recruiting over the last ten years.

 However, one fundamental fact remains unchanged: there is no shortage of third party recruiters eager to take a fee for placing a candidate at your company.
 It seems there are a zillion recruiters and it’s become impossible to determine which to engage and which to ignore.
 We created this list to help you figure it out.
 Let’s get started!

 1) Relationships: Recruiters Oversell the Value of Their Relationships

 How many times have you heard this from recruiters?

 “We have deep relationships with the most-sought after candidates and insights into their career goals…”

 Sounds impressive.
-But what they won’t tell you is that relationships aren’t sufficient to make a candidate take your job — especially when factors like location, salary, and overall company mission mattering more than who the message is coming from.
-Our experience shows that 8 of 10 candidate searches start from scratch due to specific requirements of the role.
+But what they won’t tell you is relationships aren’t enough to get a candidate to accept your job — especially when factors like location, salary, and company mission matter more than who the message is coming from.
+Research shows 8 of 10 candidate searches start from scratch anyway due to specific requirements of the role.